 Where do I brine my turkey?
 You can most likely have some something to brine a turkey in at home.
 There are three main ways people use: a brining bag, a large pot or a cooler.
 You can also use a roasting bag as long as it isn’t permeable.

-Turkey Brine Recipe Simple tips
+Turkey Brine Recipe Simple Tips

-1. Wet Brine.
+- Wet Brine.
 This technique is called wet brining.
 A wet turkey brine adds moisture to your turkey- nearly an entire pound of it for a 12 pound bird.
 The only downfall to wet brining a is not getting crispy turkey skin, but we have a solution for that below.
 You can learn more about a dry brines too.

-2. Use Large Grain Salt.
+- Use Large Grain Salt.
 Not all salt is created equal.
 Salts have different flavor profiles, chemical structures, shapes, ability to dissolve (although they all will eventually) and sizes, resulting in varying density.

 One tablespoon of Kosher salt is not the same as one tablespoon of table salt.
-Make sure to use Kosher salt with larger crystals to get the correct salt to water ratio for brine, which is 1 heaping tablespoon of kosher salt for every cup of water or 1 cup for every gallon of water.
+Make sure to use Kosher salt with larger crystals to get the correct salt to water ratio for brine, which is 1 heaping tablespoon of kosher salt for every cup of water or 1 cup for every gallon of water. - Add flavor.
+The types of flavor you can add to your easy brine are endless.
+For a simple brine recipe using just salt and water, there is no need to boil because the salt will dissolve regardless, but for more flavor, boiling is ideal to infuse water.

-2. How Make the Crispiest Turkey Skin.
+- How Make the Crispiest Turkey Skin.
 Because brining adds to much moisture and flavor, it also makes the skin super wet and prevents browned, crispy skin.

 To get the best of both worlds, brine your turkey for 24 hours, then remove from brine and allow to dry out, uncovered, in the refrigerator for an additional 24 hours.
-If you don’t have time, simple dab dry with paper towels.
+If you don’t have time, simple dab dry with paper towels. - How to make turkey stock.
+And after you are all finished, save the bones to make Turkey Stock and Turkey Noodle Soup, the quickest and tastiest way to use up leftovers!

 What is the best salt to water ratio for brine?